Are You Still In Chronic Pain?HAS YOUR DOCTOR MISSED SOMETHING?

 (The video provides a brief overview; read the article below for a more in-depth understanding.)Are you or someone you know suffering from conditions like anxiety, depression, PTSD, autoimmune disease, and chronic pain issues like fibromyalgia?
-If so, understanding the Vagus Nerve can be a game-changer for your recovery.
-This new...
+If so, understanding...

 (The video provides a brief overview; read the article below for a more in-depth understanding.)If you're suffering from chronic illness, you're most likely overwhelmed by everything you think you should do to get better.
-There's an endless list of tasks: diets, exercise, meditation, movement, therapies, journaling, etc. Do I need to keep...
+There's an endless list of tasks: diets,...

 (The video provides a brief overview; read the article below for a more in-depth understanding.)One thing that blocks our healing when we're trying to recover from chronic illness is the expectations put on our time by modern cultures.
-For example, suppose you live in the United States, parts of Western Europe, Japan, or South Korea.
-In that...
+For example, suppose you live in...